PranithaMutapally/Tindog/README.md

 # Tindog
-An online website done using html and css,which helps you to find the dogs near you.
+An online website,which helps you to find the dogs near you.